RANS Equations with Explicit Data-Driven Reynolds Stress Closure Can Be Ill-Conditioned: Introduction

 \section{Introduction}

 Reynolds-averaged Navier--Stokes (RANS) simulations play an important role in industrial simulations of turbulent flows.
-The RANS models with linear eddy viscosity assumption (e.g., $k-\varepsilon$, $k-\omega$ and S--A models~\cite{launder74application,wilcox88reassessment,spalart92one}) are based on the assumption that the turbulence production and dissipation are in equilibrium, and thus they perform poorly in flows with non-equilibrium turbulence~\cite{speziale96towards,hamlington08reynolds,hamlington14modeling}, e.g., flows with massive separations or abrupt mean flow changes.
-On the other hand, Reynolds stress models (RSM) take into account the transport of Reynolds stresses and thus have better performance than eddy viscosity models for flows with non-equilibrium turbulence~\cite{pope00turbulent}.
-The CFD Vision 2030 white paper of NASA identified advanced turbulence modeling based on Reynolds stresses models as a priority for aeronautic technological advancement in the coming decades~\cite{slotnick14cfd}.
-However, so far the Reynolds stress models have not been widely used in the engineering applications.
-A key shortcoming of the Reynolds stress models is the lack of robustness due to their \emph{numerical instabilities} (i.e., difficult to achieve convergence)~\cite{basara03new,maduta17improved}.
+The state-of-the-art eddy-viscosity models (e.g., $k$--$\varepsilon$, $k$--$\omega$ and S--A models~\citep{launder74application,wilcox88reassessment,menter94two-equation,spalart92one}) are based on the assumption that the turbulence production and dissipation are in equilibrium, and thus they perform poorly in flows with non-equilibrium turbulence~\citep{speziale96towards,hamlington08reynolds,hamlington14modeling}, e.g., flows with massive separations or abrupt mean flow changes.
+On the other hand, Reynolds stress models (RSM), also referred to as second moment closures, take into account the transport of Reynolds stresses and thus have better performance than eddy viscosity models for flows with non-equilibrium turbulence~\citep{pope00turbulent}.
+The CFD Vision 2030 white paper of NASA identified advanced turbulence modeling based on Reynolds stresses models as a priority for aeronautic technological advancement in the coming decades~\citep{slotnick14cfd}.
+However, so far Reynolds stress models have not been widely used in the engineering applications despite their theoretical superiority.
+A key shortcoming of the Reynolds stress models is their lack of stability and robustness, i.e., the difficulty in achieving convergence~\citep{basara03new,maduta17improved} and the high sensitivity to the modeling of unclosed terms (particularly the pressure--rate-of-strain tensor) in the Reynolds stress transport equations.